 The IML languages group concentrates on Irish, Welsh, Gaelic, Scots, Ulster Scots, Manx, Jèrriais, Guernesiais and Cornish.

 In addition to regular officials meetings, the work sector has organised seminars for policy makers and practitioners to help share good practice amongst people who work in the IML languages sector.
 Each seminar focuses on a different area of the work sector’s remit.
-A seminar was held in November 2012 focusing on promoting IML languages through early years education.
+A seminar was held in March 2018 in Belfast bringing together officials and stakeholders from across the UK and Ireland.
 A selection of the presentations from the seminar are available below.
-A seminar on good practice in IML languages legislation and policy was held in Edinburgh in November 2013 - further details are at this link.